OlenaRyzuk/A-B-testing-results-with-Python/Stackoverflow Survey Analysis/README.md

 - Python (pandas, numpy, matplotlib)
 - Jupyter Notebook

-## How to Run
+## How to View or Run

-1. Clone the repository:
-git clone Stackoverflow Survey Analysis
-2. Install required packages:
-pip install -r requirements.txt
-3. Open the notebook:
-jupyter notebook notebooks/survey_analysis.ipynb
-4. Follow the notebook to explore the data and visualizations.
+- **View on GitHub:**
+You can open the Jupyter Notebook directly on GitHub to see the code, tables, and visualizations without installing anything.
+Simply navigate to `notebooks/survey_analysis.ipynb` in the repository.

+- **Run Locally (Optional):**
+If you want to run the notebook on your own computer, you need Jupiter Notebook and the required libraries installed: pandas, numpy, matplotlib.

 ## Key Findings
 - Among respondents who program in Python, mean and median compensation varies by country.